danReynolds/restate/README.md

 Many Flutter data objects like [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html) already support this pattern.

-If you instead are looking to mutate the current value, you can use the [StateBloc.setValue]() API:
+If you instead need to mutate the current value, you can use the [StateBloc.setValue]() API:

 ```dart
 final user = User(firstName: 'Anakin', lastName: 'Skywalker');